scray/scray/scray-hdfs/modules/scray-hdfs-writer/README.md

   * Store multiple key value pairs in one SequenceFile
   * Read and write data with java.io.InputStream
   * Api to store String and Array[Byte] data
-  * Store huge binary files (internally data are splitted and merged while reading)
+  * Store huge binary files (internally data are splitted and merged while writing/reading)

 ### Example: Write JSON data and query data with Apache Hive
   Create Hive table: